Caring For Your Tailor-Made Jewellery

 Consider your daily activities and remove your jewellery when gardening, playing sport or when at the beach.
 Gym equipment is a frequent culprit in the damage of rings.

 Take care to protect your jewellery from impact against hard or abrasive surfaces.
 This can be the difference between a piece of jewellery lasting several lifetimes and one that has endless problems.

 Even a diamond can chip if it is hit with enough force and at the right angle.
 Other precious gemstones such as emerald, ruby, opal, pearl, tanzanite and tourmaline are very delicate in comparison and are easily abraded.

-Your piece of Christopher Stoner jewellery should last you a lifetime and if taken care of will last for generations to come.
+Your piece of Christopher Stoner jewellery should last you a lifetime.
+If cared for correctly it will last for generations.